Shares in the company are not traded on any trading platform other than AIM.

 PME is an Isle of Man incorporated company and as such the rights and obligations of shareholders may vary from those of a UK incorporated company.
 The group operates principally from Isle of Man and various countries in Africa.
 Except as stated below, shares in PME are not subject to any restriction in respect of transfer and are transferable free of charge.

-As at 14 December 2016, 48% of PME African Infrastructure Opportunities plc shares were not in public hands based on the total voting rights of 40,973,236.
+As at 28th June 2017 48% of PME African Infrastructure Opportunities Plc shares were not in public hands based on the total voting rights of 40,973,236.